tldr-pages/tldr/pages/common/tsv-filter.md

 `tsv-filter --not-empty {{column_number}} {{path/to/tsv_file}}`

-- Display fields that are empty in a specific column:
+- Print the lines where a specific column is empty:

 `tsv-filter --invert --not-empty {{column_number}} {{path/to/tsv_file}}`